 From 1962-1965, the Second Ecumenical Council of the Vatican—aka Vatican II—shook the world by convening Catholic clergy from all over the world to reflect on how the Church should interact with the forces of the modern world.
 In the following decades, this new openness would ripple outward to local parishes, including those here in San Antonio.
 According to Father David Garcia—Administrator of Mission Concepcion, Director of the Old Spanish Missions in San Antonio, and this month’s guest commentator—Vatican II created a “priesthood of the people” that led to masses in Spanish as well as English, celebrations of Guadalupe, and numerous organizations both inside and outside the church dedicated to new values of community engagement and social change.
 Ultimately, this shift in mindset within the Church would change the course of San Antonio political history, influencing the formation of numerous organizations such as Las Hermanas, PADRES, and COPS/Metro, which even today is on the forefront of local struggles for social justice and political representation.
 Sister Yolanda Tarango of the Sisters of Charity of the Incarnate Word provides additional commentary.

 San Antonio’s Southside, particularly its high schools, has long been a hotbed of musicianship in the city’s music scene.
 Though the Westside sound is more well known, this month’s episode investigates the roots and ripple effects of the Southside sound.
 Is it something in the water?
-Join us as we facilitate a dialogue between two veteranos of the Southside scene–Ramon Hernandez, curator of the Hispanic Entertainment Archives, and Jesse Garcia, Southside musician–and two of this generation’s up-and-comers: electronic artist Alyson Alonzo and Julio Lopez of critically acclaimed conjunto punk band Los de Esta Noche.
+Join us for a dialogue between a veterano of the Southside scene–Ramon Hernandez, curator of the Hispanic Entertainment Archives–and two of this generation’s up-and-comers: electronic artist Alyson Alonzo and Julio Lopez of critically acclaimed conjunto punk band Los de Esta Noche.